 Youth Mayor and Deputy Youth Mayor

-Joshua Davies has been elected Youth Mayor for 2017-18 and Katie Waters as the Deputy Youth Mayor.
+Katie Waters has been elected Youth Mayor for 2018-19 and Jimi Taylor as the Deputy Youth Mayor.

 The Youth Mayor or Deputy Youth Mayor will accompany the Mayor or Deputy Mayor on selected engagements.